blaisejarrett/Honda-Gen-PGM-FI-Modbus/README.md

 # Honda-Gen-PGM-FI-Modbus
 Adapter to gain access to Honda Gen DLC data via Modbus TCP.

+**The current master branch of this project only offers up mock values and does not query the actual hardware interface.
+This project is still in development.**

 See my other related projects for more context.
 - [Honda-Gen-PGM-FI-Interface](https://github.com/blaisejarrett/Honda-Gen-PGM-FI-Interface)
 - [Honda-Gen-ESPHome](https://github.com/blaisejarrett/Honda-Gen-ESPHome)